SivaPrasanthSivakumar/WeatherSafe---Streamlined/README.md

 - Fun weather facts to keep users engaged.
 - Interactive UI elements with animations.
 - Weather-themed background music.
+- **Optimized for responsiveness and faster loading with caching.**

 ## Installation